-Jason Wilson, MD, MA, FACEP is an emergency medicine physician, medical director, and medical anthropologist with an interest in developing patient-centered pathways that are medically efficacious but also consider structural and cultural forces in determining health inequities while reconsidering the role and position of the emergency department.
+Jason Wilson, MD, PhD, CPE, FACEP is an academic healthcare leader and medical anthropologist with an interest in developing patient-centered pathways that are medically efficacious but also consider the role of structural and cultural forces in determining health inequities and disparities.

 Dr. Wilson has received numerous grants and awards that fund his research and academic work while also staying busy seeing patients at a large Level-1 Academic trauma center in Tampa, Florida.
 Wilson has presented at many international, national, state and regional conferences and has multiple peer-reviewed publications.

 Dr. Wilson was instrumental in coordinating the emergency medicine coverage of local NFL games from 2015-2023 and served as a team emergency medicine physician for the Tampa Bay Lightning for 9 seasons.
 In addition, Wilson serves on numerous academic and community boards, conducts peer review for medical journals, and educates premedical and medical students.
 Jason Wilson is an Associate Professor at the Morsani College of Medicine, University of South Florida, with a core faculty role in resident education.

 October 19, 2023: Dr. Wilson successfully defended his PhD in Anthropology at the the University of South Florida.